 5 Ways To Review And Improve Your Betting

-There are times when we all need to review our betting status and going over some of the most important things once or twice a year can never be a bad thing.
+There are times when we all need to review our betting and going over some of the most important things once or twice a year can never be a bad thing.

 Be disciplined, be even more disciplined and then be even more disciplined again.

-Stop placing those lazy bets that you know are costing you dear.
+Stop placing lazy bets that you know are costing you dear.
 Take a day or two away from betting if need be.
 Take a week or two off if you feel you need to and in that time just stop betting.

 When you open the newspaper each day or go online, what sort of races catch your eye first?

-People always do better in all areas of their life when they love what they do.
+People always do better in all areas of their life when they enjoy what they do.
 If you look at a Maiden race with little form, or a 20 runner handicap race and feel like you are going through the motions just to find a bet, then ditch these races and concentrate on those that really get you excited and buzzing.

-There are plenty of races every year to suit everyone so you don’t have to bet in every one of them!
+There are plenty of races every year to suit everyone so you don't have to bet in every one of them.

 Specialising in one or two areas, maybe 7 furlong races, all weather sprints or 3 mile plus chase races for example, will allow you more time to go through the form and allow you to get to know the horses that run in these types of race on a regular basis.